aedart/athenaeum/docs/archive/next/core/usage/ext.md

 It is advisable that you keep your logic simple.
 If possible, try to encapsulate your needs into either service providers or bootstrappers.
-Otherwise you potentially risk of addition too much complexity, inside the actual application.
+Otherwise, you risk of adding too much complexity, inside the actual application.